 Elevation 3,850 feet

 From Knebal Springs Campground, you can ride a fun loop to the top of Fivemile Butte.
-It offers amazing views of Mt.
+It offers spectacular views of Mt.
 Hood, Mt.
 Adams, and Mt.
 Rainier, plus expansive views to the east.

 You can do an out-and-back ride to wildflower-filled Eightmile Meadow.
 Along the way, you’ll have impressive views of Mt.
 Hood.